passbolt/passbolt_docker/README.md

 # Usage

+You can deploy Passbolt using the docker-compose/docker-compose-ce.yaml file or by creating the containers individually.

-### docker-compose
+## docker-compose

-Usage:
+This will launch a Passbolt instance with default variable values and passbolt:latest-ce image.
+You can change the variable values or the Passbolt image in docker-compose-ce.yaml before running the below command.

 ```
 docker-compose -f docker-compose/docker-compose-ce.yaml up
 ```

+The above command will already start the Passbolt instance.
+You can jump to "Admin user creation" once you complete this step.
 Users are encouraged to use [official docker image from the docker hub](https://hub.docker.com/r/passbolt/passbolt/).

+Alternatively, you can use the below steps to setup Passbolt.

-## Start passbolt instance
+## Start passbolt instance manually

 Passbolt requires mysql to be running.
 The following example use mysql official docker image with the default passbolt credentials.